-A director is liable for any loss, damages or costs sustained by the company as a direct or indirect result of having:
+A director is liable for loss, damages or costs sustained by the company as a direct or indirect consequence of the director having:

+Section 77(3)(a) - acted in the name of the company despite knowing he did not have the authority to do so.

+Section 77(3)(b) - acquiescing to carrying on of company's business despite knowing that it was being conducted recklessly.

+Section 77(3)(c) - being party to an act or omission by the company despite knowing that it was calculated to defraud a creditor, employee or shareholder, or had another fraudulent purpose.

+Section 77(3)(d) - for signing or consenting to the publication of any financial statements that were false or misleading in a material respect or a prospectus which contained an untrue statement, despite knowing that the statement was false, misleading or untrue (conditions apply).

+Section 77(3)(e) being present at a meeting of the board, or participating in the making of a decision in terms of section 74, and failing to vote against:

-- Knowingly acted in the name of the company without authority - Carried on the company's business despite knowing that it was being conducted in a reckless manner. - Been party to an act or omission by the company despite knowing that the intention was calculated to defraud a creditor, employee or shareholder of the company, or had another fraudulent purpose - Signed or consented to the publication of any financial statements that were materially false or misleading or a prospectus which contained an untrue statement, despite knowing that the statement was false, misleading or untrue - Been present at a meeting or for knowingly consenting to or failing to vote against the issue of unauthorised shares or securities; the granting unauthorised options; the provision of financial assistance to a director or any person for the acquisition of securities of the company despite knowing that the provision was inconsistent with the Companies Act or the company's MOI; a resolution approving a distribution that was contrary to the requirements of the Companies Act; the acquisition by the company of any of its shares or the shares of its holding company despite knowing that the acquisition was contrary to the Companies Act; an allotment by the company despite knowing that the allotment was contrary to any provision of the Companies Act.
+- the issuing of unauthorised shares, despite knowing that those shares had not been authorised in accordance with section 36. - the issuing of authorised securities despite knowing that such issue was inconsistent with section 41. - for granting unauthorised options the provision of financial assistance to any person contemplated in section 44 for the acquisition of securities of the company despite knowing that this financial assistance was inconsistent with section 44 or the company's MOI. - the provision of financial assistance to a director despite knowing that this financial assistance was inconsistent with the Act or the company's MOI. - a resolution approving a distribution despite knowing that the distribution was contrary to section 46, subject to sub-section (4). - the acquisition by the company of any of its shares or the shares of its holding company despite knowing that the acquisition was contrary to sections 46 or 48. - an allotment by the company despite knowing that the allotment was contrary to any provision of Chapter 4 of the Act.